 In the Middle Ages, the popular view of the Sermon on the Mount was it only applied to bishops, priests, deacons, friars, and monastics.
 In other words, professional Christians.

-But Christian commoners couldn’t possibly follow it.
+But it wasn’t realistic for Christian commoners to possibly follow it.
 The world is too pagan and sinful, so the Sermon is too impractical.
 The kingdom isn’t of this world, remember?
 But within the walls of the church, the kingdom was sorta in the world, ’cause the church follows Jesus as our King.
-So in this shadow kingdom, the Sermon on the Mount works.
+So in this shadow kingdom, the Sermon works.
 If you take holy vows, dedicated yourself to full-time ministry, and separate yourself wholly from the secular world, you could follow the Sermon perfectly!
 Too bad for everyone else.

 This was the worldview Martin Luther was introduced to when he became a monk.
 His leaders expected him to follow the Sermon—plus all the other customs and requirements the church imposed on monks.
 And if you know Luther’s story, these standards made him nuts.
 He found himself totally unable to live up to these requirements.
 He didn’t yet realize God’s grace fills in all the blanks.
 Once he finally did, it blew his mind.